Unlimited Video Editing Subscription

 Cons

-- The free version lacks some studio features
+• The free version excludes some advanced studio features

 7) HitFilm Express – Powerful VFX for users who want advanced effects